manuelclever/russiantrade/readme.md

 # russiantrade

-This project was developed in the context of the Russian invasion of Ukraine.
-The goal was to create an interactive representation of Russian global trade data using [https://comtrade.un.org/](https://comtrade.un.org/).
+This project was initiated during the Russian invasion of Ukraine with the aim of developing an interactive visualization of Russian global trade regarding the sanctions.
+Data sourced from https://comtrade.un.org/.

-Backend finished.
-Frontend unfinished, because personal stuff happened and i had no time anymore.
+The backend is completed, but the frontend remains unfinished.

-Data is being pulled  via cronjob from the comtrade database to a local postgresql instance.
-A cronjob checks if new data has been added to the comtrade database and if so updates the local database.
+Data is regularly retrieved via a cronjob from the Comtrade database and stored in a local PostgreSQL instance.
+Another cronjob periodically checks for new data in the Comtrade database and updates the local database accordingly.

-Frontend only has an interactive map visualising the countries and some templates for the unfinished datea representation.
+The frontend currently features an interactive map for visualizing countries, as well as templates for representing the data.

 ## Installation